 - Building a dynamic reporting tool

 - Distributing your application

 Skill Level Intermediate

-Hello, and welcome to Access 2013 Power Tips.
-In this project-based course, we're going to explore several ways that you can enhance your database's operation and prepare it for the end user.
-We'll explore techniques to create a great startup experience, including removing the Access interface elements that you and your end users won't need to see on a daily basis.
+- [Voiceover] Hello, and welcome to Access 2013 Power Tips.
+In this project based course, we are going to explore several ways you can enhance your databases operation and prepare it for the end user.
+We'll explore techniques to create a great startup experience, including removing the access interface elements that you and your end users won't need to see on a daily basis.
 And we'll borrow some tricks from web design to help make the database more attractive and fun to interact with.
-I'll introduce you to the hidden system objects that work behind the scenes in any Access database, and share a technique that you can use to leverage the information that they contain.
+I'll introduce you to the hidden system objects that work behind the scenes in any access database, and share a technique that you can use to leverage the information that they contain.

-We'll also see how to clean up a cluttered navigation pane, by embedding objects inside of other objects, or simply hiding them from view.
-We'll take a look at at helping the end user easily navigate our database, by incorporating cascading combo boxes that filter long lists of options.
-We'll add context-sensitive help and instruction, and give power users something that they can never have enough of, keyboard shortcuts.
-So, let's get started with Access 2013 Power Tips.
+We'll also see how to clean up the cluttered navigation pain, by embedding objects inside of other objects, or simply hiding them from view.
+We'll take a look at helping the end user easily navigate our database by incorporating cascading combo boxes that filter long lists of options.
+We'll add contact sensitive help and instruction, and give Power uses something that they can never have enough of, keyboard shortcuts.
+So let's get started with Access 2013 Power Tips.